Amp153/web3finalproject/README.md

 - Users can view their profile

 # Planned but might not be implemented
-- Have an (fake)advertisement that send the user to another page when clicked
-- Have an ad to go back to the forum
-- Have an ad that has some basic functionality
+- Lots more functionality

 # Resources used
-- I'm using the guide found at this tutorial to get the project started https://docs.djangoproject.com/en/2.0/intro/tutorial01/
+- I'm using the guide found at this tutorial to get the project started so some code is bound to be similar if not identical https://docs.djangoproject.com/en/2.0/intro/tutorial01/